tessscholtus/Differential-Privacy/README.md

 # DP-SGD Methods Comparison

 This project compares static and dynamic Differential Privacy (DP) methods using Rényi privacy accounting.
 The static method is based on Abadi's DP-SGD, while the dynamic method is based on Zhang's entropy-based approach.
+We used non-convex models and compared using different settings as privacy budgets and hyper parameter tuning conditions.

 ## Project Structure